Things to Remember During the Teacher Hiring Season (page 2)

 Some schools and districts have found success by "growing their own" teachers to better ensure a good match between candidate and vacancy.
 The Broward County School District in Florida, for example, recently began the Urban Teacher Academy Program.
 Graduates from the area's high schools receive a scholarship to study education at a local college and are promised a job in the school district after they become certified.
 The program was started in part because out-of-state teacher recruits would often leave after a year because they felt unprepared to teach the area's many disadvantaged students (Cech, 2005).

-Recruiting New Teachers Inc. provides information and advice on hiring strategies.
+Resources: Recruiting New Teachers Inc. provides information and advice on hiring strategies.
 The organization also runs the National Teacher Recruitment Clearinghouse, which is funded by the U.S. Department of Education to provide information and resources for prospective teachers.

 The American Federation of Teachers suggests incentive plans in a 2002 article called "Attracting Well-Qualified Teachers to Struggling Schools."